adjust/marmalade_sdk/README.md

 [Google Play Services][google_play_services].

-In order to add Google Play Services to your Marmalade app, you should edit your app's `.mkb` file and add `s3eGooglePlayServices` in `subprojects` list.
-In addition to this, you should add following line to `deployment` list of your `.mkb` file:
+In order to add Google Play Services to your Marmalade app, you should edit your app's `.mkb` file and add `s3eGooglePlayServices` in the `subprojects` list.
+In addition to this, you should add the following line to `deployment` list of your `.mkb` file:

 ```